Philosophy of Friedrich Nietzsche: Amor fati and the eternal recurrence

 Rock on Lake Silvaplana where Nietzsche conceived of the idea of Eternal return.

-Amor fati is the affirmation of everything life offers as beautiful and necessary, embracing even struggle and suffering as a chance for self-overcoming.
-In Ecce Homo, Nietzsche described Amor fati as the "formula for greatness".
-It is deeply tied to the idea of Eternal Recurrence, an hypothetesis according to which everyone will come to relive their own life over and over again in exactly the same way.
+Amor fati is the Nietzschean affirmation defining everything life offers as beautiful and necessary, embracing even struggle and suffering as a chance for self-overcoming.
+In Ecce Homo, Nietzsche described Amor fati as the "formula for greatness.”
+It is deeply tied to the concept of Eternal Recurrence, which states that everyone will come to repeatedly relive their own life in exactly the same way for eternity.
 The acceptance of the eternal recurrence would be the highest possible love of life and fate.

-Nietzsche may have encountered the idea of the Eternal Recurrence in the works of Heinrich Heine, who speculated that one day a person would be born with the same thought-processes as himself, and that the same applied to every other individual.
-Although he admired Heine he never mentions him in connection with this idea.
+Nietzsche may have encountered the idea of the Eternal Recurrence in the works of Heinrich Heine, who speculated that, one day, a person would be born with the same thought-processes as himself, and that the same applied to every other individual.
+Although he admired Heine, he never mentions him in connection with this idea.
 Nietzsche put forth his theory in The Gay Science and further developed it in Thus Spoke Zarathustra.
 Schopenhauer directly influenced this theory.